Responsibilities of a co-operative

 Keep us informed when changes are made to your co-operative's registration, including change of office holders or change of address.

-Different time requirements apply according to the change being made - for more information view Make changes to a co-operative.
+Different time requirements apply according to the change being made.
+Find more information about making changes to a co-operative.